amazing-me/android/README.md

 Interactive Book Game is a game that is intended to help parents of very young kids (2-5 years old) to measure their children's progress in terms of their brain development.
 This game is also based on the "Amazing Me" book, which can be found on the CDC website.

+# Release Notes for Amazing Me v1.0
+## New Features

 # Amazing Me Game Integration

 Integrating existing game activities is simple when using the Amazing Me framework.
 The step-by-step instructions to do so are below!
 The instructions assume you are starting from scratch, but the necessary steps should follow closely even if you have already started designing your Activity class.